elsanceda/toy_app/README.md

 # Toy App

-This is a Ruby on Rails app for listing toys and seeing other people's toys
+This is a Ruby on Rails app for viewing and uploading toys

 ## Getting started